 1907, from Russian men'shevik, from men'she "lesser" (comparative of malo "little," from PIE root *mei- (2) "small") + -evik "one that is."
 So called by Lenin because they were a minority in the party.
-Earlier used in reference to the minority faction of the Social-Democratic Party, when it split in 1903.
+The Russian word was used earlier in reference to the minority faction of the Social-Democratic Party when it split in 1903.
+See Bolshevik.
 As a noun from 1917.
 Russian plural mensheviki occasionally was used in English.
+Related: Menshevism; Menshevist.